enzowritescode/appsec-learning-guide/README.md

 - "awesome" repositories are list of resources pertaining to a specific topic.
 When learning about a new topic sometimes it is useful to find an "awesome" repository on the subject ex. using your favorite search engine search "awesome cloud security github", "awesome mobile security", etc
 	- [Awesome AppSec](https://github.com/paragonie/awesome-appsec)
 - [Ultime DevSecOps library](https://github.com/sottlmarek/DevSecOps)

+## Books

+Some cybersecurity related books that are not necessarily AppSec related, but have stood out to me.

+- The Code Book by Simon Singh
+- The Cuckoo's Egg by Clifford Stoll
+- Becoming an Ethical Hacker by Gary Rivlin